ddepeppe/ELK-Stacker/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the ansible.cfg file to /etc/ansible.
+- Copy the playbook files to the docker container /etc/ansible.
 - Update the ansible.cfg file to include the remote_user
 - Update the hosts file to include the destination machines ex. webservers and elk.
 - Run the playbook, and navigate to http://40.123.43.190:5601/app/kibana to check the installation worked as expected.